Grand Bleu de Gascogne

 🎨 Coat Colors

-Blue mottled with black patches and tan markings
+Blue mottled (black and white) with tan markings

 🏃 Exercise Needs